waltertamboer/api-documentation/source/reference/v2/refunds-api/get-refund.rst

    :condition: optional
    :collapse: true

-   An object containing information relevant to a refund issued for a *split payment*.
-To learn more about split payments, please refer to the :doc:`Mollie Connect overview </connect/overview>`.
+   An object containing information relevant to a refund issued for a *routed payment*.
+To learn more about routed payments, please refer to the :doc:`Mollie Connect overview </connect/overview>`.

    .. parameter:: amount
       :type: amount object

-      The amount to be refunded from the split payment.
+      The amount to be refunded from the routed payment.

    .. parameter:: source
       :type: object